MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/opsworks.md

 - OpsWorks Stacks is a configuration management service which helps deploy applications using Chef Cookbooks
 - With OpsWorks we are managing infrastructure, configurations and the application in the same service
 - A **stack** is a set of layers, instances and related AWS resources whose configuration we would want to manage together
 - A **layer** is a blueprint for a set of EC2 instances.
 It specifies the instance's settings, associated resources, installed packages, profiles and security groups.
-We can add also recipes to lifecycle events such as set up, deploy, configure, discover resources
+We can also add recipes to lifecycle events such as set-up, deploy, configure, discover resources
 - **Auto healing**: if a stack is unhealthy, OpsWorks will re-provision that stack automatically
 - Instance types:
     - **24/7 instances**: Instances which are running all the time
     - **Time-based instances**: OpsWorks will automatically start and stop time-based instances based on a specified schedule
     - **Load-based instances**: OpsWorks will automatically start and stop instances based on response to CPU, memory and application load changes across all the instances in a layer
 - OpsWorks autoscaling is not as flexible as ASG.
-Instances has to be pre-created and they will be started based on time schedule or load
+Instances have to be pre-created and they will be started based on a scheduled time or load
 - **Apps** represent code stored in a repository that we want to install on application server instances
 - **Deployments**:
     - OpsWork will run a deploy or undeploy command on a given number of instances